-Blink! employs advanced face recognition technologies to provide automatic, quick and reliable login for one, or multiple, computer users.
-If it matches a previously saved template, it will allow you to login by facial recognition instead of password.
+Blink! employs advanced face recognition technologies to provide an automatic, quick and reliable login for one, or multiple, computer users.
+If it matches a previously saved template, it will allow you to login by facial recognition instead of a password.
 Blink! is a freeware from Luxand, who create face recognition and image editing software.

 You can click on options button to change the installation directory if needed.

-Once the installation completes, Blink offers you to configure the software to work with your web cam.
+Once the installation completes, Blink offers you to configure the software to work with your webcam.

 Blink! detects the available Cameras on your computer.